Controlling insect pests with horticultural oils

 Horticultural oils offer excellent control of pear psylla, scales, mites and aphids on apple and pear trees.
 The pear psylla is a tiny insect usually overwintering on tree bark and in litter.
 As they feed on the sap of the pear foliage, they secrete a sticky, clear exudate known as honeydew.
 Often the honeydew becomes colonized by a nonpathogenic fungus called black sooty mold.
 Eventually, this will weaken the tree, as the sooty mold will cover the leaf tissues, blocking the sunlight and reducing photosynthesis.
 Aphids produce similar symptoms to the pear psylla, although they are often noticed sooner because the new growth tips begin to become distorted.
 The wooly adelgids that attack hemlock can also be controlled by horticultural oils.

 Several species of spider mites can also cause problems with fruit trees, as well as some ornamental plants.
 Leaves appear stipled with a bronzy, grayish cast.
 Spider mites are very tiny insects and difficult to see without a hand lens.
-Fine webbing will be noticed between branches and leaves, which is quite unlike the meticulously designed webs of beneficial spiders.
+Fine webbing will be noticed between branches and leaves, which is quite unlike the meticulously-designed webs of beneficial spiders.
 A heavy infestation could cause premature leaf drop and small, poorly colored fruit.
-Spider mites are most likely to occur during dry, hot weather.
+Spider mites are most likely to occur during the dry, hot weather of summer.